hoverkraft-tech/public-docs/README.md

 This portal uses an artifact-based push system with repository_dispatch to aggregate documentation from all Hoverkraft projects in real-time while keeping the source documentation atomic within each project repository.

+**To configure a project to sync its documentation to this portal, see the [workflow sync documentation](./.github/workflows/sync-docs-dispatcher.md).**

 ### Architecture

 The documentation system uses a **two-workflow architecture**: